-In this tutorial(guide), we will go through a detailed example of how to use .NET Core, Angular 4 and MySQL for development of web application.
+In this series, we are going to go through a detailed example of how to use .NET Core, Angular 4 and MySQL for ASP.NET Core web application development.

-If someone asks: “Why this combination of technologies”, without getting in too much detail, the answer is:
+If someone asks: “Why this combination of technologies”, without getting in too much detail, the answer would be:

-- App can be deployed on Windows and Linux OS
+- Applications can be deployed on both Windows and Linux OS

 - … And because we can 🙂

-Then we will step into the world of .NET Core Web API development.
+Then we are going to step into the world of .NET Core 2.0 Web API development.
 It is going to be our server-side part of the application.
-Even though this app is small, we will use repository pattern, generics, LINQ, entity framework core, create more projects and services.
-Overall we will try to write the application as we would in real time environment.
-This way, you will gain knowledge of .net core architecture and code organizing architecture, so it could be more readable and maintainable.
+Even though this app is small, we are going to use repository pattern, generics, LINQ, entity framework core, create more projects and services to demonstrate some good practices.
+Overall we will try to write the application as we would in the real-time environment.
+You will learn about .NET Core architecture and code organization, so you can make it more readable and maintainable.

-While using Entity framework, we can find three approaches to work with our data: Database First, Code First and Model First.
-In this tutorial, we will use Database First approach, because we want to create our database prior to typing .NET code.
-It is good to use this approach when you know the structure of your database, and also we have the visual editor for our tables and it is much easier to create relations between tables.
+There are three approaches to using Entity Framework: Database First, Code First and Model First.
+In this tutorial, we are going to use Database First approach, because we want to create our database prior to typing .NET code.
+This approach is good when you know the structure of your database beforehand, and we get to use the visual editor which makes the creation of relationships between tables much easier.

-After the server part, we will dive into the client-side part.
-You’ll see how easy is to use Angular 4 for developing part of the app which will communicate with our Web API, by creating modules, services, components and many other features of angular.
-We will create reusable services, use third party libraries to complete our client part of the app.
+After the server part, we are going to dive into the client-side part.
+You’ll see how easy it is to use Angular 4 to consume the REST API we created on the server side with Web API.
+You’ll also get familiar with modules, services, components and many other features of angular.
+We are going to create reusable services and use some third party libraries to complete the client part of the app.

-At the end, we will publish our app on Windows and Linux OS, and by doing that, completing our app development circle.
+In the end, we are going to publish our app on Windows and Linux OS, and finish strong by completing the whole development cycle.

-- Visual studio code (https://code.visualstudio.com/download), or any editor you want.
+- Visual Studio Code, or any other editor you like

-For MySQL to be installed on your machine, follow this guide: https://dev.mysql.com/doc/workbench/en/wb-installing-windows.html
+To install MySQL on your machine, follow this guide.

-To install Visual Studio 2017, follow this guide: https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio (In the section where you select workloads, please select ASP.NET and web development section).
+You can install Visual Studio 2017 by following these instuctions (In the section where you select workloads, please select ASP.NET and web development section).

 This tutorial will be separated into several parts: